Dart-o-s/aos_fc/plan.md

 ### Can we run a object box server locally, to fool around with the web version of this app
     - inprinciple we need a firebase set up or similar for the web version
     - for testing and development a local version is probably more cute, as we work often offline

+### "hidden improvements"
+    - not sure where to hide them.
+Probably use a "marker card" as a switch to activate a hidden menu [ ] OPEN sort cards
+        - usefull if one loads a second deck, as all the current decks have the same base english vocabulary [ ] OPEN merge cards, after sorting.
+        - put the back side text on one card, delete the second card

 ## older high prio items, postponed during transition to object box
     [X] DONE 2025-06-14 19:45 trim the input field in the search box.